Cloud-W/UnityObfuscator/Assets/UnityObfuscator/README.md

 ## Build Pipeline Integration

-The plugin hooks into Unity's build pipeline at the preprocessing stage:
+The plugin hooks into Unity's build pipeline using `IPostBuildPlayerScriptDLLs`:

 ```
-C# Compilation → [Obfuscation] → IL2CPP → Native Binary
+C# Compilation → Copy to Staging Area → [Obfuscation] → IL2CPP → Native Binary
 ```

-This ensures obfuscated assemblies are used for IL2CPP conversion.
+This ensures IL2CPP converts the obfuscated assemblies, not the original ones.
+The obfuscation happens after Unity copies script DLLs to the build staging area (`Temp/StagingArea/`) but before IL2CPP conversion.

 To enable automatic obfuscation during builds:
 - Set `autoRunOnBuild: true` in the configuration